matsstaff/stc1000p/usermanual/usermanual.md

 **Setpoint**, well...
 The desired temperature to keep.
 The way STC-1000+ firmware works, setpoint is *always* the value the thermostat strives towards, even when running a profile.
 What the profile does is simply setting the setpoint at given times.

 **Current profile step** and **current profile duration**, allows 'jumping' in the profile.
 Step and duration are updated automatically when running the profile, but can also be set manually at any time.
 Note that profile step and profile duration are the variables directly used to keep track of progress in a profile.
 Little or no validation is made of what values are entered.
 It is up to the user to know what he/she is doing by changing these values.
 Changing these values will not take effect until next point in profile is calculated, which could be as much as one hour.
-Every hour, current duration, 'dh' (and if next step is reached, also current step, 'St') is updated with new value(s).
+Every hour, current duration, '*dh*' (and if next step is reached, also current step, '*St*') is updated with new value(s).
 That means in case of a power outage, STC-1000+ will pick up (to within the hour) from where it left off.
 Current profile step and current profile duration are only available in the menu when a profile is currently running.

 **Cooling** and **heating delay** is the minimum 'off time' for each relay, to spare the compressor and relays from short cycling.
 If the the temperature is too high or too low, but the delay has not yet been met, the corresponding LED (heating/cooling) will blink, indicating that the controller is waiting to for the delay to pass before it will start heating or cooling.
 When the controller is powered on, the initial delay (for both heating and cooling) will **always** be approximately 1 minute, regardless of the settings.
-That is because even if your system could tolerate no heating or cooling delays during normal control (i.e. ‘cd’ and/or ‘hd’ set to zero), it would be undesirable for the relay to rapidly turn on and off in the event of a power outage causing mains power to fluctuate.
+That is because even if your system could tolerate no heating or cooling delays during normal control (i.e. ‘*cd*’ and/or ‘*hd*’ set to zero), it would be undesirable for the relay to rapidly turn on and off in the event of a power outage causing mains power to fluctuate.
 Both cooling and heating delays are loaded when either cooling/heating relays switched off.
 So, for instance if you set cooling delay to 60 minutes and setpoint is reached, turning cooling relay off, it will be approximately one hour until cooling relay will be allowed to switch on again, even if you change your mind and change the setting in EEPROM (i.e. it will not affect the current cycle).

 The delay can be used to prevent oscillation (hunting).
 For example, setting an appropriately long heating delay can prevent the heater coming on if the cooling cycle causes an undershoot that would otherwise cause heater to run.
 What is ‘appropriate’ depends on your setup.

-**Run mode**, selecting 'Pr0' to 'Pr5' will start the corresponding profile running from step 0, duration 0.
-Selecting 'th' will switch to thermostat mode, the last setpoint from the previously running profile will be retained as the current setpoint when switching from a profile to thermostat mode.
+**Run mode**, selecting '*Pr0*' to '*Pr5*' will start the corresponding profile running from step 0, duration 0.
+Selecting '*th*' will switch to thermostat mode, the last setpoint from the previously running profile will be retained as the current setpoint when switching from a profile to thermostat mode.

 **Thermostat mode**

-When mode is set to thermostat, setpoint, ‘SP’, will not change and the controller will aim to keep the temperature to within the range of SP±hy.
+When mode is set to thermostat, setpoint, ‘*SP*’, will not change and the controller will aim to keep the temperature to within the range of *SP* ± *hy*.
 Much like how the normal STC-1000 firmware works.

 The thermostat control runs approximately once every second.

 **Running profiles**

-By entering the ‘rn’ submenu under settings and selecting a profile, the current duration, ‘dh’, and current step, ‘St’, is reset to zero and the initial setpoint for that profile, ‘SP0’, is loaded into ‘SP’.
-Even when running a profile, ‘SP’ will always be the value the controller aims to keep.
-The profile simple updates ‘SP’ during its course.
-When a profile is running the ‘Set’ LED on the display will be lit as an indication.
+By entering the ‘rn’ submenu under settings and selecting a profile, the current duration, ‘*dh*’, and current step, ‘*St*’, is reset to zero and the initial setpoint for that profile, ‘*SP0*’, is loaded into ‘*SP*’.
+Even when running a profile, ‘*SP*’ will always be the value the controller aims to keep.
+The profile simple updates ‘*SP*’ during its course.
+When a profile is running the ‘*Set*’ LED on the display will be lit as an indication.

-From the instant the profile is started a timer will be running, and every time that timer indicates that one hour has passed, current duration, ‘dh’, will be incremented.
-If and only if, it has reached the current step duration, ‘dh*x*’, current duration will be reset to zero and the current step, ‘St’, will be incremented and the next setpoint in the profile will be loaded into ‘SP’.
+From the instant the profile is started a timer will be running, and every time that timer indicates that one hour has passed, current duration, ‘*dh*’, will be incremented.
+If and only if, it has reached the current step duration, ‘*dhx*’, current duration will be reset to zero and the current step, ‘*St*’, will be incremented and the next setpoint in the profile will be loaded into ‘*SP*’.
 Note that all this only happens on one hour marks after the profile is started.

 So, what will happen if the profile data is updated while the profile is running?
 Well, if that point has not been reached the data will be used.
 For example profile is running step 3 (with the first step being step 0).
-Then ‘SP3’ has already been loaded into ‘SP’, so changing ‘SP0’ - ‘SP3’ will not have any effect on the current run.
-However, the duration ‘dh3’ is still being evaluated every hour against the current duration, so changing it will have effect.
+Then ‘*SP3*’ has already been loaded into ‘*SP*’, so changing ‘*SP0*’ - ‘*SP3*’ will not have any effect on the current run.
+However, the duration ‘*dh3*’ is still being evaluated every hour against the current duration, so changing it will have effect.

-Changing the current duration, ‘dh’, and current step, ‘St’, will also have effect, but the change will not be immediate, only on the next one hour mark will these new values be used in the calculation.
+Changing the current duration, ‘*dh*’, and current step, ‘*St*’, will also have effect, but the change will not be immediate, only on the next one hour mark will these new values be used in the calculation.
 You will need to know what you are doing when changing these values manually, but correctly used, it could come in handy.

-Changing the setpoint, ‘SP’, when running a profile, will have immediate effect (as it is used by thermostat control), but it will be overwritten by profile when it reaches a new step.
+Changing the setpoint, ‘*SP*’, when running a profile, will have immediate effect (as it is used by thermostat control), but it will be overwritten by profile when it reaches a new step.

-Once the profile reaches the final setpoint, ‘SP9’, or a duration of zero hours, it will switch over to thermostat mode and maintain the last known setpoint indefinitely.
+Once the profile reaches the final setpoint, ‘*SP9*’, or a duration of zero hours, it will switch over to thermostat mode and maintain the last known setpoint indefinitely.

 Finally, to stop a running profile, simply switch to thermostat mode.